apollo

 How does the drug interact with Emigo 8 mg Injection 4 ml:

-Co-administration of Sertraline and Emigo 8 mg Injection 4 ml can increase the risk of serotonin syndrome (A condition in which a chemical called serotonin builds up in your body) and increase the risk of an irregular heart rhythm.
+Taking Emigo 8 mg Injection 4 ml with lithium can increase the risk of serotonin syndrome a condition in which a chemical called serotonin builds up in body).

 How to manage the interaction:

-Although taking Emigo 8 mg Injection 4 ml along with Sertraline can result in an interaction, it can be taken if a doctor has advised it.
-However, consult a doctor if you experience abrupt confusion, hallucination, increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision, muscle spasm or stiffness, tremor, incoordination, stomach cramp, nausea, vomiting, diarrhea, dizziness, lightheadedness, fainting, shortness of breath, or heart palpitations, while taking these medications.
-Do not discontinue any medications without a doctor's advice.
+Although taking Emigo 8 mg Injection 4 ml along with lithium can result in an interaction but can be taken together if prescribed by a doctor.
+However, if you have sudden dizziness, lightheadedness, fainting, confusion, hallucination, fits, blood pressure alteration, increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision, pain in the muscles, or stiffness, incoordination, stomach cramps, nausea, vomiting, and loose stools, or fast or rapid heartbeats during therapy, consult a doctor.
+Do not stop using any medications without talking to a doctor.

 Severe